-I, Nallagatla Mallikharjuna Rao, being the officer primarily responsible for the financial management of Optimistic Organic Sdn.
-Bhd., do solemnly and sincerely declare that the accompanying financial statements set out on pages 8 to 46 are in my opinion correct, and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act 1960.
+I, Nallagatla Mallikharjuna Rao (Passport no. J2812909), being the officer primarily responsible for the financial management of Optimistic Organic Sdn.
+Bhd., do solemnly and sincerely declare that the accompanying financial statements set out on pages 8 to 43 are in my opinion correct, and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act 1960.

-Subscribed and solemnly declared by the above named Nallagatla Mallikharjuna Rao at Kemaman in the state of on 25 April 2015
+Subscribed and solemnly declared by

+the above named Nallagatla Mallikharjuna Rao

+at Kemaman in the state of